learsu/restfull-web-service-python-tornado/README.md

 restfull-web-service-python-tornado with out torndb
 =======

+sorry, this design is pass, i can`t keep mysql long connection and auto reconnection.
+Program can`t work, i am sorry.

 use python tornado make restfull web service, include ORM, use python mysqldb

 you should install tornado-3.1 and python-mysqldb